stammen/dnssd-uwp/README.md

 	![Application Manifest Path](Images/manifest.png "Application Manifest Path")

 1. Use the following function to test for Windows 10 in your application.
-If the function returns true, it is safe to load the winrtmidi DLL.
+If the function returns true, it is safe to load the dnssd-uwpdn DLL.
 This method will work with Visual Studio 2010-2015.
-This method is also provided in WinRTMidi\WindowsVersionHelper.h which you can add to your project.
+This method is also provided in dnssd\WindowsVersionHelper.h which you can add to your project.

 	``` c++
 		bool windows10orGreaterWithManifest()